 I have many owners ask me about why their husky loves to eat and chew socks, so I did a little digging and found out the reasons.

-It’s true that sock-eating has long been an iconic sport for all breeds, but I know a few huskies that really take it seriously… I’ll explain everything below!
+Indeed, sock-eating has long been an iconic sport for all breeds, but I know a few huskies that really take it seriously… I’ll explain everything below!

 Husky adults and especially puppies often chew things that they aren’t supposed to.
 And a vulnerable sock that you mistakenly dropped on the way to the wash basket will certainly get your snow dog rather excited.